pblaney/mgp1000/README.md

 	--queue_size                   [int]  Set max number of tasks the pipeline will handle in parallel
 	                                      Available: 25, 50, 100, 150, etc.
 	                                      Default: 100
+	--executor                     [str]  Set the job executor for the run, this determines the system where the pipeline processes are run and supervises their execution
+	                                      Available: local, slurm
+	                                      Default: slurm
 	--help                        [flag]  Prints this message

 Toolbox Switches: